Guaranteed Acceptance Life Insurance NZ Quote Today | No needles – No questions!

 Alternatively, yearly increasing premiums can be a good start, because they start lower.

-Depending on your need for cover and for how long you want to keep the cover, comparing your options might just save you heaps.
+Depending on your need for cover and for how long you want to keep the cover, comparing life insurance options might just save you heaps.

 Sometimes, people buy guaranteed acceptance life insurance when they are in a hurry and then replace their cover later.